YuehuaOu/Viral-Host-Hunter/README.md

 **GPU Recommendation:**
 We strongly recommend using a GPU for all steps (embedding generation, training, and prediction) to ensure reasonable performance and accuracy.
 While `vhh-predict` can run on CPU for the example data, ProtT5 execution is extremely slow on CPU and we cannot guarantee numerical precision or stability in this mode.
 In our case, we used an **NVIDIA GeForce RTX 3090 (24 GiB VRAM)** to generate 1024-dimensional embeddings and perform model training/prediction.

+Follow the steps below to complete the installation.
+We also provide demonstration videos showing successful installation and usage on multiple platforms: https://www.youtube.com/watch?v=qu0Hw80xRpY
+🛠️ For any installation issues, feel free to contact us via GitHub issues or email.

 ## 1.1 Clone the Repository